 You should take the following steps to get ready for when your pre-paid arrangements finish.

-- At your next plan review or when you are getting ready for your initial plan, think about all the supports you get now.
+- At your next plan reassessment or when you are getting ready for your initial plan, think about all the supports you get now.
 Make sure you let your planner know about these supports so that they can be considered in your plan.

 - Think about the supports you may need to pursue your goals and which providers can deliver these supports.

 - Talk to your existing provider (or new provider) to make sure you have a new Service Agreement ready for when your in-kind supports stop being pre-paid.
 More information on service agreements is available on the Making a service agreement page.